khazhyk/osuapi/README.md

 osssss a wrapper for the osu! api.

-It's "agnositic" of the requesting backend.
+It's "agnostic" of the requesting backend.
 Comes with aiohttp and requests options.

 Using with aiohttp
 ```py